childsb/glusterfs-hadoop-docs/InstallingAndConfiguringGlusterFS.markdown

 `chkconfig iptables off`
 `systemctl stop firewalld.service`

 Create your brick.
-This can a single directory or a block device you mount onto this directory `mkdir /mnt/brick1`
+This can be a single directory or a block device you mount onto this directory `mkdir /mnt/brick1`

 2) Installing the FUSE Kernel Patch